hubbleai/carbon-connect-js/README.md

 ### 10. uploadFileFromUrl()

-- **Description**: Uploads a file to the Carbon service by fetching it from a specified URL.
+- **Description**: This function allows you to upload a file to the Carbon service by fetching it from a specified URL.

-- **Parameters**: The `uploadFileFromUrl()` method accepts an object with the following properties:
+- **Parameters**: The `uploadFileFromUrl()` method requires an object with the following properties:

-  - `accessToken` (string): The access token obtained from authentication.
+  - `accessToken` (string): The access token obtained through authentication.
-  - `url` (string): The URL from where the file needs to be fetched and uploaded.
+  - `url` (string): The URL from which the file should be retrieved and uploaded.
   - `fileName` (string, optional): A custom name for the file.
 If not specified, the original filename from the URL will be used.
-  - `chunkSize` (number, optional): Size of data chunks when uploading.
-Defaults to 1500.
+  - `chunkSize` (number, optional): The size of data chunks during the upload process.
+Default is set to 1500.
-  - `chunkOverlap` (number, optional): Overlapping size between chunks.
-Defaults to 20.
+  - `chunkOverlap` (number, optional): The overlap size between chunks.
+Default is set to 20.
   - `skipEmbeddingGeneration` (boolean, optional): Indicates whether to skip embedding generation during the upload.
-Defaults to false.
+Default is set to false.

-- **Returns**: A promise that resolves to an `UploadFileFromUrlResponse` object:
+- **Returns**: A promise that resolves to an `UploadFileFromUrlResponse` object with the following properties:

-  - `status` (number): HTTP status code of the response.
+  - `status` (number): The HTTP status code of the response.
   - `data` (object or null): Contains details of the uploaded file.
-    - `file` (object): Represents the uploaded file with all its properties.
+    - `file` (object): Represents the uploaded file and all its properties.
-  - `error` (string or null): Error message if there's an issue with the upload.
+  - `error` (string or null): An error message, if there's an issue with the upload.

-- **Usage**: Here's how you can use the `uploadFileFromUrl()` method
+- **Usage**: Below is an example of how to use the `uploadFileFromUrl()` method

   ```javascript
   import * as Carbon from 'carbon-connect-js';